wxie2017/wxie2017.github.io/pages/speech/joy_of_level_1.md

 know that you will never give up, because you know you will reach home, because you know you can do it.

 Dear fellow members, today is our 330th meeting.
-This is perfect time to start your Pathways.
+This is the perfect time to start your Pathways.

 # The Joy and Benefit